-The Department of Physics has divisions belonging to both the Science Faculty and the Engineering Faculty (LTH).
+The Department of Physics has divisions belonging to both the Science Faculty and the Faculty of Engineering (LTH).
 The following are affiliated to LTH, where about 170 lecturers and researchers are engaged.

 Scientists at Atomic Physics are pursuing research on the properties of atoms and molecules, mainly using advanced laser techniques.
 Lasers with outputs of the order of terawatts (1012 or a million million watts) are used to study how material and light interact at extremely high laser intensities.
 Areas of application can be found in medicine, IT and the environment.
 For example, methods are being developed for the early diagnosis and treatment of cancer, new methods for optical data processing are being investigated, and air pollution is being measured with laser-radar techniques.

 In the area of Combustion Physics, methods of measurement; mainly laser diagnostics, are being developed and used to determine the quality of and conditions (e.g. temperature, concentrations) in various combustion processes.
 Mathematical and chemical models of combustion processes are also being developed and used.
 The common goal is low fuel consumption and reduced emissions from engines, gas turbines, boilers, power plants, etc.